Preference Item-Level Targeting

 You can configure the following types of targeting items:

-To reposition a targeting item within the list of targeting items that you have applied to a preference item, either drag the targeting item to a new position, or select the targeting item and then click the Move Up arrow or Move Down arrow.
+To reposition a targeting item within the list of targeting items that you have applied to a preference item, either drag the targeting item to a new position, or select the targeting item and then click the

 If you want to restrict the scope of multiple preference items with a complex set of targeting items, you can simplify configuration by using an environment variable.
 For example, create an Environment Variable preference item that generates a new environment variable with a value of 1, and apply the targeting items to it.
 To apply the same targeting to other preference items, add an Environment Variable targeting item to those preference items, and configure it to require a value of 1 for the variable that you created using an Environment Variable preference item.